bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 You could do this restarting of Frost sessions basically manually.
 So Roast really I think is helpful when you have some federation of nodes around the world that are running automatically.
 They're supposed to produce a signature every one minute or every 10 minutes, and then you need the automatic way of making sure that they really can produce a signature.
-I think this is where ROS is strong.
+I think this is where Roast is strong.
 But it's good for these federation use cases, but I think this is really like a niche case in a sense.

 ## Cross-input Signature Aggregation